mono/website/_posts/2018-08-03-flight-recorders.md

 ### Impact on You ###

-To use the flight recorder in your application today, export `MONO_LOG_DEST=flight-recorder` and you will see the log suffix on crash or on shutdown.
+To use the flight recorder in your application today, export `MONO_LOG_DEST=flight-recorder` and you will see the last few hundred logged messages on crash or on shutdown.
 It’s really rather exciting, to have an application-level view of all of the steps that one would usually have to mentally trace while debugging.
 It’s freeing to no longer choose between logging and performance, between verbosity and bug reproduction.